Sutro Heights Park

-Sutro Heights Park is an historic public park in the Outer Richmond District located on the West Side of San Francisco, California.
+Sutro Heights Park is a historic public park in the Outer Richmond District located on the West Side of San Francisco, California.
 It is within the Golden Gate National Recreation Area and the Sutro Historic District.

 It is located above the Cliff House in the Lands End area, with views of the Seal Rocks, Ocean Beach, and the Pacific Ocean.